Reportage

 September 17, 2024: Lunch workshop SIQ Success Insight - a tool for reflection, dialogue and prioritization around quality development from a holistic perspective

 Success Insight is included in all categories of your membership since the Annual Meeting.
-We therefore invited you to a workshop, with our research leader Anders Fundin and our business development manager Katarina Barter, to present SIQ Success Insight and how you can use this dialog tool.
+We therefore invite you to a workshop, with our research leader Anders Fundin and our business development manager Katarina Barter, where you as members can learn how to use this dialog tool.

 SIQ Success Insight is a simple tool that allows you to carry out a self-assessment and prioritize the activities you need to take to improve.
 It is best used when you need to first gain insight into the culture of the work group and to then create the conditions for a continued dialog in the work group about strengths and areas for improvement.
 The Dialogue Tool provides a base to start with in the smaller work group.